 ARTICLE 2.
 PERIOD EXTENDED.
-At the election of the opponent, a period may be extended for one untimed down, if any of the following occurs during a down during which time in the period expires:
+At the election of the opponent, a period may be extended for one untimed down, if any of the following occurs during a down during which time in the period expires, or during which the period had been extended pursuant to this Article: